Chapter 6:

 “Morning…”, she grumbled back with a mouthful of bread.

-“Still in that phase where you want to kill your older brother?”, I asked, jokingly, knowing full well that her morning grumpiness was nothing to scoff at.
+“Still in that phase where you want to kill your older brother?”, I asked, jokingly, despite knowing full well that her morning grumpiness was nothing to scoff at.

-Her answer, however, was complete silence, interrupted only by the occasional crunches of tasty bread and loud gulps of the warm, rich coffee.
+Her answer, however, was complete silence, interrupted only by the occasional crunches of the tasty bread and loud gulps of the warm, rich coffee.

 “Thank you for the meal”, she finally replied, still avoiding my question.